-Fig. 14 presents the performance of LRU(q) for q = 0, 0.1, 0.5, 1 under different t'r .
-The results are normalized by dividing the access cost of each LRU(q) scheme by the corresponding access cost of the LRU(q = 1) scheme.
-The later can be seen as a basis for what a node can achieve by operating greedily, that is, when it always keeps a copy of each incoming object.
+of the LRU(q = 1) scheme.
+The later can be seen as a basis for what a node can achieve by operating greedily, i.e., when it always keeps a copy of each incoming object.
 Such a behavior corresponds to a node that wants to avoid relying on other nodes for fetching objects.
 As with the state interaction case, mistreatment is signified by a normalized access cost greater than 1.

-Fig. 14 shows that for the considered scenario, always keeping local copies of all incoming objects (that is, employing LRU(1) and incurring a normalized access cost of 1) is a reasonably good choice across most values of t'r .
-The only case in which LRU(1) performs poorly is when t'r becomes very small, which corresponds to the case in which the node ceases to be an outlier and actually becomes part of the cluster.
-As discussed earlier, in this case, maintaining multiple object copies within the group becomes wasteful, with the optimal scheme being the SC LRU(0) scheme.
+Figure 14 shows that for the considered scenario, always keeping local copies of all incoming objects (i.e., employing LRU(1) and incurring a normalized access cost of 1) is a reasonably good choice across most values of t'r .
+The only case that LRU(1) performs poorly is when t'r becomes very small, which corresponds to the case in which the node ceases to be an outlier, and actually becomes part of the cluster.
+As discussed earlier, in this case maintaining multiple object copies within the group becomes wasteful, with the optimal scheme being the single copy LRU(0) scheme.

-Another interesting observation from the above results is that there is a noticeable performance differential between the SC LRU(0) scheme and any other MC LRU(q) scheme with q > 0.
-A nonzero LRU(q) scheme, even one where q is small, is capable of eventually caching locally the most popular objects, even if this requires several misses.
-LRU(0), on the other hand, has almost no chance of bringing a globally popular object locally since it is much more likely for such an object to be cached in the cluster before being requested by the outlier node (which means that it will not be cached locally).
+Another interesting observation from the above results is that there is a noticeable performance differential between the single copy LRU(0) scheme, and any other multiple copy LRU(q) scheme with q > 0.
+A non-zero LRU(q) scheme, even one where q is small, is capable of eventually caching locally the most popular objects, even if this requires several misses.
+LRU(0), on the other hand, has almost no chance of bringing a globally popular object locally since it is much more likely for such an object to be cached in the cluster before being requested by the outlier node (which means that it won't be cached locally).
 When this happens for several popular objects, the performance degradation for the outlier node becomes very serious.
 That is why LRU(0) performs poorly for large values of t'r .